Earth-MGMT-SYS/nimbodata/doc/source/intro.rst

     data as possible in a consistent format (i.e. follow naming standards and establish extensive foreign key relationships).
 *   Python is great for programmers, but the spirit is wholly applicable to data analysis tools.
-By providing a powerful platform for users to levarage Python, we hope to expand the power and reach of the Python ecosystem.
+By providing a powerful platform for users to leverage Python, we hope to expand the power and reach of the Python ecosystem.
 *   Enable meta-programming approaches for relational data stores - such as tools for applying a specific aggretation pattern to different sets of